Doctor of Occupational Therapy Degree (OTD)

 Why Study Occupational Therapy at Huntington University?

-Huntington University has a heritage of excellence in academics, and our first doctoral program reflects that heritage.
-Occupational therapy (OT) sits on the cutting edge of healthcare; our vision when so few other schools were offering doctoral programs in occupational therapy has made us a leader in OT education from the beginning.
+Huntington University emphasizes a Christ-centered approach to academics, and our first doctoral program reflects that heritage.
+Our Occupational Therapy Program (OTD) is positioned at the cutting edge of healthcare; our vision when so few other schools were offering doctoral programs in occupational therapy has made us a leader in OT education from the beginning.

-Huntington University's doctoral program in occupational therapy (OTD program) is a three-year, full-time degree program.
+Huntington University's doctoral program in occupational therapy (OTD) is a continous three-year, full-time degree program.
 Classes take place in person at our two locations.

 We will promote your development in:

-Graduates of the program are eligible to sit for the National Certification Examination for the Occupational Therapist that the National Board for Certification in Occupational Therapy (NBCOT) administers.
+Graduates of the program are eligible to sit for the National Board for Certification in Occupational Therapy (OTD) Examination.

 1. Bachelor's degree from a regionally-accredited college or university or a plan to complete one prior to enrollment.
 While we do not require any specific discipline, undergraduate students often major in areas such as health science, exercise science, or psychology in preparation for a doctorate program in occupational therapy.